vaishs/v-al-folio/_courses/col352-jan25.md

 <header>
     <h2 id="prereq"><strong> Prerequisites </strong></h2>
 </header>
 <p> This fundamental material covered in this course is fairly abstract and theoretical, and will therefore require some mathematical acumen -- students should, at the very least, be able to write and understand rigorous formal proofs, especially those involving various kinds of induction.
-Various discrete maths concepts like closures, cardinality, diagonalization etc. will also feature strongly, so students should be familiar with these. <a href="https://www.cse.iitd.ac.in/cse/newcurriculum-contents/newcourses.html#COL202" target="_blank">COL202 (Discrete Mathematical Structures)</a> is a strict pre-requisite.
+Various discrete maths concepts like closures, cardinality, diagonalization etc. will also feature strongly, so students should be familiar with these.
+The <a href="https://www.cse.iitd.ac.in/cse/newcurriculum-contents/newcourses.html#COL202" target="_blank">COL202 (Discrete Mathematical Structures)</a> course is a strict prerequisite.
 </p>

 <br>